RAF Metfield: Post-war

 RAF Metfield was not used by the Air Ministry after the Second World War ended and for years it sat abandoned and empty.
 In 1964 and 1965 the airfield and support buildings were sold to private individuals.

-The former airfield was returned to agricultural use; however, the site of the bomb dump explosion could be seen for many years as a lake.
-When it was drained and cleaned out, all types of discarded equipment were found, including several unexploded bombs.
-Ordnance that had been tossed into the air in the bomb dump explosion was found over the years in the fields surrounding Metfield.
-Pieces of metal from the exploded bombs are still found scattered over the area.
+The former airfield was returned to agricultural use.
+The site of the bomb dump explosion had become a pond, which was drained, revealing discarded equipment and several unexploded bombs.
+Ordnance fragments dispersed by the bomb dump explosion are still found around the area.

 In the late 1960s the main runways, taxiways and parking aprons were mostly torn up, with some turned into single-lane agricultural roads.

 Only a few brick buildings, deteriorating Quonset (Nissen) huts, and some concrete aircraft taxiways remain to indicate that there had been an airfield there.